heygleeson/Yadda/Spec.md

 ### Supported Types

-Yarn supports the following types and these must be supported by an implementing program:
+ChatterScript supports the following types and these must be supported by an implementing program:

 - number
 - boolean